-PESTLE analysis is a framework which is imperative for companies such as Dolce & Gabbana (D&G), as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Dolce & Gabbana (D&G), as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 Let us start the Dolce & Gabbana (D&G) PESTLE Analysis: